Revised July 30, 2013

 Official awards must be ACCEPTED by BOTH the SPONSOR and the UNIVERSITY.
 That is, communications such as phone conversations, letters of intent, or unsigned documents are NOT official awards and will not be honored.

 When the award notice is received by PAS, the notice is forwarded either to the affiliated administrative unit or to the PI/PD, depending on the procedures established by the unit, for processing through the appropriate administrative channels (see Section .230).
-When a fully executed award notification is processed, PAS first records the award and transfers both proposal and award notification to Sponsored Projects Accounting (SPA), a unit of the Controller's Office housed under the Vice President for Administration and Finance.
+When a fully executed award notification is processed, PAS first records the award and transfers both proposal and award notification to Sponsored Projects Accounting (SPA), a unit of the Division of Financial Services housed under the Chief Financial Officer.
 SPA has sole responsibility for activating the fiscal accounts for the required financial reporting and for maintaining auditable records (see Chapter 7050 on Post-Award Procedures for more details).

 Upon receipt of the proposal and award notice from PAS, SPA assigns the account number.
 The accountant for the department or other administrative unit responsible for financial matters will be notified via electronic mail of the account number.